mountaineerbr/shellChatGPT/README.md

 - We _will not support_ "Real-Time" chatting, or video generation / editing.

+- We may support "Responses API" minimally and experimentally for now.

 - Bash shell truncates input on `\000` (null).

 - Bash "read command" may not correctly display input buffers larger than